How Do I Make A Good Storyboard?

 This is typically known as a shot list.

-And as far as your images go, you can source these from the internet as inspiration or placeholders, or you can even sketch them yourself (or hire a sketch artist), which is the traditional method of storyboarding.
+And as far as your images go, you can source these from the internet as inspiration or placeholders, or you can even sketch them yourself (or hire a storyboard artist or graphic design expert), which is the traditional method of storyboarding.
+From hand-drawn stick figures on a piece of paper, to powerpoints, to advanced images generated with photoshop or storyboarding software, there is no wrong answer here.
+Each filmmaker will have different needs for their own storyboard.

-But most of the time, finding placeholder frames on a stock media website like Filmpac can actually lead to inspiration and help you form the complete idea in your mind, and see how well it translates on paper.
+But most of the time, finding placeholder frames in the correct aspect ratio on a stock media website like Filmpac can actually lead to inspiration and help you form the complete idea in your mind, and see how well it translates on paper..

-Using real, cinematic imagery in storyboards has changed and improved the way I plan my shoots.
+Using real, cinematic imagery in storyboards and storyboard examples has changed and improved the way I plan my shoots and my storyboard process.

-From small web videos to major studio productions, storyboards are an essential part of the pre-production process.
+From small web videos to major feature films, storyboards are an essential part of the filmmaking pre-production process.

 Taking the time to map out your video beforehand will make your shoot go smoother, and it will make your end product better.